kgj1234/Machine-Learning-for-Position-Decoding-from-Hippocampal-Data/README.md

 Currently, linear track and rectangular enclosures are supported.
 I see no reason why the code would fail for other shaped enclosures, so long as the parameter offset is set to 0.

 Neural activity can be formated either as spike trains, in which case the data should be binned, or as processed data (such as the output of CNMF-E).
 Data should be in a comma delimited text file, and should be of shape n_neurons by n_samples.
 The code will allow you to select the file, or input the filepath manually.
+For spike trains, multiple options for processing are allowable, such as the use of gaussian filters, or moving window functions.

 Position data should be a text file of form n_samples by 2.